ayangaur26/ayangaur26.github.io/README.md

 ## **About me**
 I'm a second year undergraduate student studying Mathematics & Computer Science at UC San Diego.
 I’m intrigued by ML and AI models and their applications in Quantitative Analysis, I also have an interest for Cryptography and Cybersecurity and its uses in Blockchain Security.
-I want to gain more knowledge about these areas and more.
-My goal is to create a something which could be helpful for everyone and provide a better life to all people.
+I want to gain  knowledge about these areas and more fiels in Computer Science and Mathematics.
+My goal is to create something helpful for everyone that can improve and make everyone's life easier.

 ## Experience
 ### 1. UJIMA S&P Lab (Professor Imani Munyaka) Research Assistant